marianaWest/duduPokemon/README.md

 # duduPokemon

-A cut web app to help my nephew choose his Pokemon pet.
+A cute and fun web app to help my nephew choose his Pokemon housepet.

-Inspired by MayanWolfe's streams.